 Fish perform all their body functions in water because it is totally dependent upon water to breathe, feed and grow, excrete wastes and reproduce understanding the physical and chemical qualities of water.
 Water has very unique density qualities.
 Most liquids become denser as they become cooler.
 However, water gets dense as it cools until it reaches a temperature of approximately 39°F. As it cools below this point, it becomes higher until it freezes (32°F).
-As ice develops, water increases in volume by 11 per cent.
+As ice develops, water increases its volume by 11 per cent.
 The increase in volume allows ice to float rather than sink, a characteristic that prevents ponds from freezing solid.
 It is the fact that water can dissolve more substances than any other liquid.
 This is why, it is called universal solvent.
-After oxygen, water temperature may be the single most important factor affecting the welfare of fish.
-Fishes are cold-blooded organisms and assume approximately the same temperature as their surroundings.
+Beside oxygen, water temperature is one of the important factors that affect the growth of fish.
+Fishes are cold-blooded organisms and acquire approximately the same temperature as their surroundings.
 The temperature of the water affects the activity, behaviour, feeding, growth and reproduction of all fishes.
 Metabolic rates in fish double for each 18°F rise in temperature.
-Temperature also determines the amount of dissolved gases (oxygen, carbondioxide, nitrogen etc.) in the water.
-The cooler the water the more soluble the gas.
-Water has its maximum density at 39.2°F. In spring season, water temperatures are nearly equal at all ponds depths.
-As a
+Temperature also determines the amount of dissolved gases (oxygen, carbon dioxide, nitrogen etc.) in the water.
+The cooler the water the more solubility of the gases.
+Water has its maximum density at 39.2°F. In spring season, water temperature is nearly equal at all ponds depths.
+As a result, nutrients, dissolved gases, and fish wastes are evenly mixed throughout the pond.
+As the day become warmer, the surface water becomes warmer and lighter while the

-\Corresponding author :
+Corresponding author: Phone: 9835726048

-E-mail : snehlatabharti342@gmail.com
+E-mail: arshad.nitp@gmail.com